tearitco/SRW-Engine-MV-Public/docs/manual.md

 The battleStart event runs when the stage first starts.
 This event is used to set up the stage as well as to show any story events that should occur before the stage starts.<br>
 It will normally have the following responsibilities:

-* Set the normal and sky battle background and parallax for the battle scene by using the setSRWBattleBg, setSRWBattleParallax1, setSRWSkyBattleBg and setSRWSkyBattleParallax1 plugin commands
+* Set the battle environments for the map using the setDefaultBattleEnv, setSkyBattleEnv and setRegionBattleEnv commands

 * Set the stage theme song using the setStageSong plugin command

 * Set the enemy upgrade level using the setEnemyUpgradeLevel plugin command

-* Set the stage victory, loss and mastery conditions
+* Set the stage victory, loss and mastery condition texts

 * Spawn initial enemies using the this.addEnemy script command